section-engineering-education/engineering-education/content/articles/importing-external-files-using-webpack-loaders-the-beginners-guide/index.md

 ### Importing External Files using Webpack Loaders: The Beginners Guide
 In this article,  we will learn about Webpack and how to use Webpack loaders to import external files while making use of Webpack.

-I am going to be very concise, because I have understood that making use of Webpack loaders to import external files in a web project, can be quite demanding and may look like rocket science, especially for beginners, but it is actually quite easy.
+Webpack may not be straighforward at first, but you will get the hang of it after working with it for some time.

 This tutorial is tailored to suit the needs of a beginner.
-As a prerequisite, your understanding of HTML, CSS, JavaScript and the use of the Terminal will be helpful.
+As a prerequisite, your understanding of HTML, CSS, JavaScript and the use of the Terminal or a Command Line Interface (CLI) will be helpful.

 ### Table Of Contents
 1. What is Webpack?